turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-2-tests.md

 - [x] US2-FVD-14: It should return false where password and confirmPassword do not match
 - [x] US2-FVD-15: It should return true where password and confirmPassword do match
 - [x] US2-FVD-16: It should return false from isValidated where one field is invalid

+## Input Fields

+### User name input field (UNI)

+- [x] US2-UNI-1 Should not display an error on render
+- [ ] US2-UNI-2 Should display an error on blur where username is invalid
+- [ ] US2-UNI-3 Should not display an error on blur where username is valid